EinfachBeez/useful-algorithm/README.md

 #### Decimal to Binary

-The system behind it is relatively simple.
+The system behind is relatively simple.
 To get the binary numbers, you just have to divide the decimal number until you get a result of 0.
 The remainder reflects the binary numbers, but which are read from the last division to the first division.